mahdiheidari721/RACE_Attention/README.md

 We use introduce [RACE](https://dl.acm.org/doi/abs/10.1145/3366423.3380244) Attention:

 - A linear time and memory attention implementation that approximates the exponentiated angular kernel.
-- Drop-in for Softmax Attention in training.
+- Drop-in for Softmax Attention during pre-training.
 - Achieves competetive accuracy as other Linear Attenion baselines and quadratic Softmax Attention.
 - Scales to 75 million tokens on Intel Xeon® Gold 5220R CPU and to 12 million tokens on NVVIDA GH200 GPU.